N8-CIR-Bede/documentation/usage/index.rst

 display a QR code, which can then be imported into the app (e.g. select ``+`` to add an account and then *Scan a QR code* or *Other account* to scan the QR code).

+Please be aware that this MFA token is only for Bede.
+You may also need separate tokens to access SAFE and other services, such as those provided by your home institution.
+Bede's token should be compatible with any MFA app you may already be using.

 If you are unable to use MFA, for example because of accessibility reasons, please contact `support <../faq/#faq-helpsupport>`__ for options.